Love Makes the World Go 'Round (Deon Jackson song)

 "Love Makes the World Go Round" is a song written and performed by American singer-songwriter Deon Jackson, arranged and conducted by Dale Warren, and produced by Ollie McLaughlin.
 It was released on December 31, 1965.

 Background and composition

 The song premiered on Robin Seymour's CKLW-TV station on its release date and was followed by immediate success on radio stations primarily in Ontario and Michigan (Jackson's native state) before becoming a nationwide success within the next month.

-The 2-minute-27-second song is in the key of G sharp major / A flat major, with a tempo of 62 beats per minute.
+The 2-minute-27-second song is in the key of A flat major, with a tempo of 62 beats per minute.
 A vibraphone is used in the song.

 In the lyrics, Jackson uses metaphors and hyperbole to express how much he feels "everybody needs love."
 Examples; "love makes the seesaws go up and down, makes trees grow tall, makes flowers grow in spring, makes the birds sing," and "makes people feel so fine ... makes people cry."

 On the B-side is a song called "You Said You Loved Me."